leeqx/stl/README.txt

-Open source implementation of the C++ Stl according to the February 2011 standard's draft, with the following exceptions:
+Open source freestanding implementation of the C++ Stl according to the February 2011 standard's draft, with the following exceptions:
 - No Multithread support
 - No exceptions support